 Historically, the Middle East has always been a region of cultural diversity, as a site for trade routes between some of the greatest civilisations in the world.
 One of the museum’s aims is to present a comprehensive history of art, seeking to offer a global vision that will evolve over time – not unlike Marino Auriti’s concept for his universal Encyclopaedic Palace of the World – thus providing an alternative to the rigid long-standing traditions of museums around the world.
 Just like the exhibition, cultural artefacts will be brought into dialogue with each other instead of being isolated within their own cultural categories, and this is emulated in the museum’s architectural design.

-It should be noted that, despite sharing the same as the Musée du Louvre, the Louvre Abu Dhabi is an independent institution from its Parisian counterpart.
+It should be noted that, despite sharing the same name as the Musée du Louvre, the Louvre Abu Dhabi is an independent institution from its Parisian counterpart.
 The name testifies to its collaboration with various French museums, such as the Musee d’Orsay and the Château de Versailles, whose loans will be shown alongside the permanent collection.

 Pottery and sculpture from the greatest civilisations of the Ancient World.
 Image via www.louvreabudhabi.ae.